 - No blurb on the inside flap.
 Everything your reader sees is printed on the front, spine, and back cover - same real estate as a paperback, just thicker.

-- Cover art needs higher contrast than paperback art — the matte laminate softens colors slightly.
+- Cover art needs higher contrast than paperback art - the matte laminate softens colours slightly.

 Fiction: paperback wins on price